ChitraRajasekaran/ComicAIVerse/README.md

     - Create a new React project using a tool like Create React App or Vite.
     - Install necessary dependencies, such as React Router for navigation, Axios for making API requests, and any UI component libraries you plan to use.
 2. Implement user authentication:
-    - Decide on the authentication method (e.g., JSON Web Tokens (JWT), OAuth, or traditional session-based authentication).
     - Create a backend server using a framework like Express.js or Next.js for handling authentication and API requests.
     - Set up a database (e.g., MongoDB, MySQL) to store user information.
-    - Implement the /users/register and /users/login endpoints on the server for user registration and authentication.
-    - On the client-side, create a Register and Login page for handling user registration and authentication.
 3. Integrate AI image generation:
     - Research and choose an AI image generation API or tool, such as OpenAI's DALL-E or other alternatives.
     - Implement the necessary API calls on the server-side to generate images based on user prompts.